- Making the web accessible to all

 Doing the same for podcasts and other audio elements will help in the same way.

-Thus using captions on all your media elements will help all users, not only disabled users, plus it will also help your business to climb the rankings in the Search Engines.
+Using captions on all your media elements will help all users, not only disabled users, plus it may also help your business to climb the rankings in the Search Engines.

 Web Accessibility Tools

 The best way to check if your site is accessible is to use some of the many tools freely available on the web today.